 Sleep and weight loss are closely linked.
 There’s a lot of science on why we need sleep to be healthy.
 To sum it up bluntly, you’re screwed if you are sleep-deprived and trying to lose weight.

 When you’re tired, your mind and body crave an unhealthy lifestyle.
-Your body wants to sit on the couch and watch TV, and your mind craves convenient snacks that are loaded with sugar or salt and high in calories.
+Your body wants to sit on the couch and watch TV, and your mind craves convenient snacks that are loaded with sugar or salt and are high in calories.

 If you need more data (we’re glad you like data as much as us), this study makes my above point clear.
 One 2-week study had randomized, dieting adults to sleep either 5.5 or 8.5 hours each night.